Dan's Hiking Pages: Hikes in the San Gabriels and Beyond

 Ridge Point 7755'

 This hike eluded my radar for years.
 As a self-professed peak-bagger, a three-and-half-mile round-trip stroll to Bear Flat—as described by Jerry Schad—never rose high enough on my priority list.
 And to use this trail to bag Mt.
-Baldy sounds more like punishment than an enjoyable day of hiking.
-John Robinson describes this trial that gains more than 6,000 feet elevation in three horizontal miles as "one of the most strenuous hikes in the San Gabriels."
+Baldy sounded more like punishment than an enjoyable day of hiking.
+John Robinson describes this trial that gains nearly 6,000 feet elevation in three horizontal miles as "one of the most strenuous hikes in the San Gabriels."
 He says that this "hard way to do Old Baldy" is "unbelievably steep" in spots and guaranteed to leave the hiker "pooped."
-And Robinson states that "few use it nowadays (for obvious reason!)."
 So this trail was pretty low on my interest list.

-However, since I've been running out of readily accessible hikes in the San Gabriels that I have not done, I'm taking a closer look at hikes I've previously ignored.
-And the Bear Canyon Trail looked appealing, not as a punishing ascent to Mt.
-Baldy, or as a casual saunter to Bear Flat, but as a 7.5-mile round-trip hike with 3,500 feet of elevation gain—a most respectable hike for my tastes.
+However, since I had been running out of readily accessible hikes in the San Gabriels that I had not done, I started taking a closer look at hikes I had previously ignored.
+And Bear Canyon Trail looked appealing, not as a strenious ascent to Mt.
+Baldy, or as a casual saunter to Bear Flat, but as a 7.4-mile round-trip hike with 3,435 feet of elevation gain—a most respectable hike for my tastes.

 Bear Flat